jansilar/BeamFDM/README.md

-A finite-difference simulator for a 1D beam subject to external loading (e.g., wind force).
+A finite-difference simulator for a single 1D beam subject to external loading (e.g., wind force).
 The program computes the deflection of a beam either in steady-state (static) or time-dependent (dynamic) form.
 It produces CSV outputs in `build/` (`beam_static_results.csv`, `beam_dynamic_results.csv`) and includes Python scripts for plotting and animation.